apollographql/apollo-kotlin/CONTRIBUTING.md

 ## Experimental / internal APIs

-Using Kotlin's (or other dependencies') experimental or internal APIs, such as the ones marked with `@ExperimentalCoroutinesApi` should be avoided as much as possible (exceptions can be made when no other option is available).
+Using Kotlin's (or other dependencies') experimental or internal APIs, such as the ones marked with `@ExperimentalCoroutinesApi` should be avoided as much as possible (exceptions can be made for native/JS targets only when no other option is available).
 Indeed, applications using a certain version of Apollo Android could use a more up-to-date version of these APIs than the one used when building the library, causing crashes or other issues.